July 3, 2026–July 16, 2026

 University of Chicago, B.A., Modern European History, minor in French

 Vanessa is a Paris-based educator, administrator, and researcher.
-Vanessa first studied abroad in France while in college at the University of Chicago and discovered the country’s rich history and cultural heritage.
-She then went on to earn a master’s and PhD in Modern European History at the University of California, Berkeley.
-She is passionate about cultural heritage, international relations, and education.
-Her research has concerned France’s first historical museum and the emergence of the notion of “patrimoine,” the French contribution to the 19th-century international peace movement in Europe and the beginnings of international civil society.
-More recently, she has been focused on the process of restitution after the First World War from Germany to France.
-She has also conducted research for the UNESCO Associated Schools Network regarding the network’s impact and the teaching of indigenous languages.
-She taught for over 10 years in universities, including the American University of Paris and Sciences Po, and has also worked at the UNESCO World Heritage Center and in museum education.
-She is currently Head of Department and History-Geography Professor for a Cambridge program in a French high school.
+She first came to France while on a study abroad program with the University of Chicago and discovered the country’s rich history.
+After two years teaching and learning in Germany, she earned a master’s and Ph.D. in Modern European History at the University of California, Berkeley.
+Her research has concerned France’s first historical museum and the beginnings of cultural heritage preservation, projects for European and international institutions in nineteenth-century France, and most recently, the process of restitution after the First World War from Germany to France.
+She taught for over 10 years in universities, including the American University of Paris and Sciences Po, and has also worked with UNESCO in the World Heritage and Education sectors and in museum education.
+Vanessa is currently Head of Department and History-Geography Professor for an Oxford program in a French Lycée.
 She speaks fluent French and basic German.
-This is her third summer with Paris Academia.
+This is her fourth summer with Oxford Academia in Paris.

 Next Steps